psu-libraries/etda_workflow/README.md

 	Student Program Information: PE_SR_G_ETD_STDNT_PLAN_PRC
 	Committees: PE_SR_G_ETD_COMMITTEE_PRC

-After each run of this import, `Submission` and `CommitteeMember` records imported from LionPATH are checked to see if they should be deleted.
-Any `Submission` still at the collecting program information stage that has not been updated by LionPATH in the last two days will be deleted.
-Any `CommitteeMember` that is not external to PSU, not a program head, not associated with a `Submission` beyond the final submission review stage, and hasn't been updated by LionPATH in two days will also be deleted.
+After each run of this import, `Submission` and `CommitteeMember` records imported from LionPath are checked to see if they should be deleted.
+Any `Submission` still at the collecting program information stage that has not been updated by LionPath in the last two days will be deleted.
+Any `CommitteeMember` that is not external to PSU, not a program head, not associated with a `Submission` beyond the final submission review stage, and hasn't been updated by LionPath in two days will also be deleted.
 There is a failsafe that stops the deletion if more than 10% of records are being deleted.

 ### Exports